AdemLayes/learning-git-ts/README.md

 <h1>Learning-git-TS</h1>
-This repository is just a test to learn Git & GitHub, and the usage of the most usfull Git commands. this is a new content to try 'fetch' command on
+<p>This repository is just a test to learn Git & GitHub, and the usage of the most usfull Git commands.</p>
+<p>this is a new content to try 'fetch' command on</p>
+<p>this is also a new content to try 'fetch' command on again</p>